What markets is Restaurantology currently available in?

 I know a Concept has a specific piece of tech.
 Why don’t I see it in your insights?

 Restaurantology’s technographic insights are based off finding relevant software fingerprints in the underlying code of a restaurant’s central website.
-Oftentimes these software aren’t integrated directly into a web-page, or they could be hidden being a redirect link, outside the initial domain, and/or behind custom white labeling, making it difficult to track them with certainty.
+Oftentimes these software aren’t integrated directly into a web-page, or they could be hidden behind a redirect link, outside the initial domain, and/or behind custom white labeling, making it difficult to track them with certainty.